ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 ibmcloud is instance-stop INSTANCE
 ```
 {: pre}

-The stop action shuts down the guest operating system and then the virtual server instance is deprovisioned.
-This change releases the instance resources that were being consumed.
-The virtual server instance goes into the Stop state.
-If the instance is stopped, the instance remains in the stopped state and must be started manually.
-Billing is [suspended](/docs/vpc?topic=vpc-suspend-billing) for some compute resources while the instance is stopped.
-You cannot interact with an instance if it is stopped, but volumes remain provisioned.
-If the instance is started, normal interaction and billing continue.

 The following example stops an instance without requesting confirmation.
 The virtual server instance has an ID of `0777_e7af506a-35d4-451d-aa9e-59330e62b77e`.
 The `--force` option indicates that the request for confirmation is skipped.